bow-simulation/virtualbow/README.md

 The instructions below use the Qt-Creator IDE, which has built-in CMake support.
 This is however not strictly necessary, you can just as well run CMake yourself.

-The first build may take an hour or two, depending on your hardware.
+The first build may take an hour or longer, depending on your hardware.
 This is because some necessary external dependencies will be downloaded and compiled first (see `CMakeLists.txt` for details).

 ## Windows

 ### Prerequisites

-* [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/) or just the [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017) if you don't want the whole Visual Studio IDE.
+* [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/).
+Select *Build Tools for Visual Studio 2017* if you don't want to install the whole Visual Studio IDE.

 * [CMake 3.10.2](https://cmake.org/download/).
 Check the installer option to add CMake to the system path.